sjalowiec/patterns-tools/replit.md

 - **PrintHeader**: Print-only header using "Shadows Into Light Two" Google Font with KnitbyMachine branding (#649841 green) and URL (hidden on screen, visible in print/PDF)
 - **PrintFooter**: Print-only footer with copyright, URL, generation date, and page numbers (hidden on screen, visible in print/PDF)
 - **useGaugeCalculations**: Hook for unit-aware gauge calculations (4" vs 10cm)
-- **useSleeveDropShoulder**: Hook for drop shoulder sleeve pattern generation with external sizing data
+- **useSleeveDropShoulder**: Hook for drop shoulder sleeve pattern generation with external sizing data, handles both string and numeric size values from sizing APIs

 All components use CSS variables for theming and are fully reusable across wizards.